nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 }
 ```

-We can of course also go the other way and call `json.Marshal` to encode into the same JSON representation as the snippet above.
+We can also go the other way and call `json.Marshal` to encode the struct into the same JSON representation as the snippet above.
 The `omitempty` struct tag option will remove fields unused by each action type from the resulting JSON.

 So we're off to the races, what can go wrong with a bag of pointers?
 Subtle bugs when trying to access a field that is `nil` because unused by that action type, that's what: